vpk11/lowe-cli/lowe-cli/README.md

-# CLI-Sage - AI Powered Command Line Tool
+# LoweCLI - AI Powered Command Line Tool

-CLI-Sage is a command line tool that uses AI to help you with various tasks.
+LoweCLI is a command line tool that uses AI to help you with various tasks.
 It can assist with code generation, debugging, and more.
 The tool is designed to be easy to use and integrate into your workflow.

 ## Features
 - AI Powered error debugging.